SciML/DataInterpolationsND.jl/README.md

 For one dimensional interpolation see also [DataInterpolations.jl](https://github.com/SciML/DataInterpolations.jl).

+NDInterpolations.jl is not to be confused with [Interpolations.jl](https://github.com/JuliaMath/Interpolations.jl), a well established interpolation package that is currently much more feature rich than NDInterpolations.jl.
+We hope to justify the existance of NDInterpolations.jl through its use of the KernelAbstractions and its planned integration with the SciML ecosystem.

 ## API

 An `NDInterpolation` is defined by a tuple of interpolation dimensions and the data `u` to interpolate.